Israel Defense Forces: Turkey

 Israel has provided extensive military assistance to Turkey.
 Israel sold Turkey IAI Heron Unmanned aerial vehicles, and modernized Turkey's F-4 Phantom and Northrop F-5 aircraft at the cost of $900 million.
 Turkey's main battle tank is the Israeli-made Sabra tank, of which Turkey has 170.
 Israel later upgraded them for $500 million.
 Israel has also supplied Turkey with Israeli-made missiles, and the two nations have engaged in naval cooperation.
 Turkey allowed Israeli pilots to practice long-range flying over mountainous terrain in Turkey's Konya firing range, while Israel trains Turkish pilots at Israel's computerized firing range at Nevatim Airbase.
-Until 2009, the Turkish military was one of Israel's largest defense customers.
-Israel defense companies have sold unmanned aerial vehicles and long-range targeting pods.
+Until 2009, the Turkish military was one of Israel's largest defence customers.
+Israel defence companies have sold unmanned aerial vehicles and long-range targeting pods.

 However, relations have been strained in recent times.
-In the last two years, the Turkish military has declined to participate in the annual joint naval exercise with Israel and the United States.
+Since 2010 the Turkish military has declined to participate in the annual joint naval exercise with Israel and the United States.
 The exercise, known as "Reliant Mermaid" was started in 1998 and included the Israeli, Turkish and American navies.
 The objective of the exercise is to practice search-and-rescue operations and to familiarize each navy with international partners who also operate in the Mediterranean Sea.

 Azerbaijan

 Azerbaijan and Israel have engaged in intense cooperation since 1992.
 Israeli military have been a major provider of battlefield aviation, artillery, antitank, and anti-infantry weaponry to Azerbaijan.
 In 2009, Israeli President Shimon Peres made a visit to Azerbaijan where military relations were expanded further, with the Israeli company Aeronautics Defense Systems Ltd announcing it was going to build a factory in Baku.

 In 2012, Israel and Azerbaijan signed an agreement according to which state-run Israel Aerospace Industries would sell $1.6 billion in drones and anti-aircraft and missile defense systems to Azerbaijan.
 In March 2012, the magazine Foreign Policy reported that the Israeli Air Force may be preparing to use the Sitalchay Military Airbase, located 500 km from the Iranian border, for air strikes against the nuclear program of Iran, later backed up by other media.